NethServer/ns8-porthos/README.md

 # ns8-porthos

-Host Rocky Linux repository mirrors on Porthos
+Host Distfeed and Rocky Linux repository mirrors on Porthos

-This module provides a simple web stack for DNF repositories, based on Nginx + PHP-FPM
+This module provides a simple web stack to serve DNF repositories and NS8 application Distfeed, based on Nginx + PHP-FPM.

 ## Install